• Skip to Content

 Once development consent is issued there may be conditions that must be complied with before a Construction Certificate can be issued.
 A Construction Certificate must be issued by either Council or an Accredited Certifier before any construction commences.

-Refer to the Building Professionals Board for further detail in relation to the role of Accredited Certifiers.
+Refer to the NSW Government Fair Trading for further detail in relation to the role of Accredited Certifiers.

-If Council is the Principal Certifier (PC) you must submit a Notice of Commencement of Building or Subdivision Work Online Form or PDF Form prior to commencing works.
+If Council is the Principal Certifier (PC) you must submit a Notice of Commencement of Building or Subdivision Work prior to commencing works.

 Step 10 – Construction and the Principal Certifier